Emergency Messenger

 Emergency message recipients must be specified each time a new message is sent--even when using a saved template.

-Emergency Messenger can be used after you set up Messenger Preferences .
+Emergency Messenger can be used after you set up Messenger Settings.

 Emergency Messenger can only be used once students are active in the current school year.

-Emergency Messenger respects Active Year, Calendar Start/End Dates, Term Start Dates/End Dates and student's enrollment status.
+Emergency Messenger respects the Active Year, Calendar Start/End Dates, Term Start/End Dates, and student enrollment status.

 Sending out MASS Emails using Freeware like Google as Your Email Server